 The write path is your architecture

-How data gets into your system decides latency, durability, retries, consistency, and every read model that follows.
+How data enters your system quietly decides latency, durability, retries, consistency, and every read model that follows.

 They show boxes.
 API, database, queue, worker, cache, search.
-Sometimes they show arrows.
+Sometimes arrows between them.
+It looks complete, and it tells you almost nothing about how the system behaves.

 That is the write path.
-The write path decides what the user waits for, what can be retried, what can be lost, what needs to be repaired, and which read models are even possible later.
+It decides what the user waits for, what can be retried, what can be lost, what needs repair, and which read models are even possible later.
+When the write path is clear, the architecture is clear.
+When it is vague, everything downstream inherits the vagueness.

 Start with the acknowledgement boundary